haytakm/canbus-grafana-backend/README.md

 - view log file sessions & splits via Annotations, enabling easy identification of underlying data
 - allow end users control over what devices/signals are displayed via flexible Variables
 - Support for CAN, CAN FD and LIN, as well as CAN ISO TP (UDS, J1939, NMEA 2000)
+- parse physical MDF signals directly when no DBC is supplied
 ```

 ----